leonardssh/vscord/src/data/README.md

 # Adding Language

 There's currently two value that store information for language, that is `KNOWN_LANGUAGES` and `KNOWN_EXTENSIONS`.
-It's not nessecary to fill both field, only one is needed, but you can fill both field.
+It's not nessecary to fill both field, only one is needed, but you can fill both field.<br>

+If possible, please also sort the key by alphabetical order!

 ## KNOWN_LANGUAGES